 Joining the Lab

-To be frank, we’re rarely 100% certain our lab will be accepting new students in any given year.
-It often depends, as much often does, on funding; if funding is looking good we’ll probably be looking for more students.
-However we’re always happy to have students rotate in my lab, should they be accepted, regardless of the funding situation.
+We’re rarely 100% certain our lab will be accepting new students in any given year.
+It depends, as much often does, on funding; if funding for the lab is looking good we’ll probably be looking for more students.
+However we’re always happy to have students collaborate with the lab and join our lab meetings, regardless.

 - Does the city “feel” good to you?